w3f/research/docs/polkadot/networking/1-overview.md

 **Last updated**: 12.09.2019

-**Note**: This write-up contains notes from a networking workshop 05.08.19-06.08.19 in Berlin at Parity Technologies.
+**Note**: This write-up contains notes from a networking workshop 05.08.19-06.08.19 at Parity Technologies.

 ====================================================================
 # Networking for Polkadot